Kenneth-M-Coding-Test/Tradefull-Test/README.md

 - I just put a local server up for deployment.
 Running `php artisan serve` within the projects directory on your machince will allow you to run the app locally from `<http://127.0.0.1:8000>`

 ### Items
-- App is based on a database with one record, Item
+- App is based on a database with one table, Item
+- Item.php defines what the class is, and ItemController handles any interactions between DB and the front end
+- Made with jQuery and Bootstrap
 - Will have the ability to create, edit, view, and delete an item record, in a way that is mostly not terrible

 ## Conclusion